shawcalvin-personal/startup/README.md

 ### Saved Movies
 ![my-movies](./mock-images/my-movies.png)

+## Key Features
+- Secure login over HTTPS
+- Ability to upvote and downvote movies
+- Today's top movies displayed in real time
+- Movie upvotes and downvotes upvoted in real time
+- Ability to save movies to user profile
+- Ability to retrieve and display random movies from database
+- User's saved movies are persistently stored in a database

 ## Technologies
 I will use the technologies in the following ways:

 **HTML** - Uses HTML for basic structuring and organization across three HTML pages.
 One HTML page for user login.
 One page for movie suggestion generation.
-One page for the movies that you have voted for.
+One page for saved movies.

 **CSS** - Uses CSS for basic styling and animation for all display sizes.
 Create accessible and appealing designs.